Medical Records Scanning

 More than a decade ago, Johns Hopkins released a landmark study of 160,000 patient histories showing paperless hospitals are better for patient health.
 The Johns Hopkins researchers predicted that more than 100,000 lives per year could be saved if all U.S. providers transitioned to paperless healthcare.

 The U.S. Department of Health and Human Services (HHS) sets forth strict rules for electronic health records (EHRs).
 The EHR system requires a high level of privacy protection and security safeguards for all medical organizations handling sensitive patient information.
-The rules apply to electronic medical records (EMRs) used to preserve and transmit health information.
+The rules apply to electronic medical records (EMRs) that preserve and transmit health information.

-A new U.S. law also requires healthcare companies to provide patients with unfettered access to their entire health records in digital file formats.
+A new U.S. law also requires healthcare companies to provide patients with unfettered access to their health records in digital file formats.
 Under an expansion of the 21st Century Cures Act, patients are now entitled to request and receive this information in a timely manner.

 Meanwhile, healthcare organizations like yours are looking for innovative ways to improve the quality of care while refining records management and reducing administrative costs.
 EMR systems accomplish these goals and more.